-Augmented intelligence is an alternative conceptualization of artificial intelligence that focuses on AI's assistive role, emphasizing the fact that it is designed to supplement human intelligence rather than replace it.
-Many industry experts believe that augmented intelligence or an alternative term should replace artificial intelligence to ease the public's fear of displacement by AI systems in a not-too-distant-future robot economy.
-The central concept behind augmented intelligence is the idea that the technology exists to serve the public good.
+Augmented intelligence is an alternative conceptualization of artificial intelligence that focuses on AI's assistive role, emphasizing the fact that it is designed to enhance human intelligence rather than replace it.

 IBM, which has invested heavily in artificial intelligence with the Watson cognitive system, has embraced the label augmented intelligence and has also suggested the term intelligence augmentation (IA), not only to emphasize the supportive role of the technology but also to avoid confusion caused by using AI as an abbreviation.
 Other alternative suggestions for replacing the label include machine-augmented intelligence and cognitive augmentation.